thephoeron/cl-cuneiform/README.md

 ### Unicode Cuneiform Fonts

-In order to make the most use of this library, you will need the unicode fonts which contain the glyphs for range 0x12000&mdash;0x123FF; you may download the required fonts from: http://oracc.museum.upenn.edu/doc/user/fonts/ &mdash; recommended: Cuneiform Composite, for the full range of cuneiform characters defined in Unicode 5.0.
-It is made available under the SIL Open Font License.
+In order to make the most use of this library, you will need the unicode fonts which contain the glyphs for range 0x12000&mdash;0x123FF; you may download the required fonts from: [Unicode Fonts for Ancient Scripts](http://users.teilar.gr/~g1951d/) &mdash; recommended: Akkadian 7.15, for the full range of cuneiform characters defined in Unicode 8.0.
+They are made available free for any use, without license, copyright, or trademark.
+Alternatively, you may try out some of Google's web fonts which contain the cuneiform range, such as Noto Sans.

-If you can see the cuneiform sign at the top of this document, the fonts have been installed correctly.
+If you can see the cuneiform sign at the top of this document, fonts have been installed correctly.

 ### Reading Cuneiform Transcriptions